Sensative/vsm-translator-open-source/basic-translators/README.md

 <br>

-<h3>The following decoders/translators are valid for the following applications and respective firmware version:<h3>
+### The following decoders/translators are valid for the following applications and respective firmware version:

 | Product Application      | Versions                                                              | CRCs                              |
 |--------------------------|-----------------------------------------------------------------------|-----------------------------------|